bcgov/entity/docs/ocm/OCM_StandupNotes.md

 - John:  Engagement session presentation;  Verify identity, service card flow; BC ID flow to demo; general intro about mobile card

-- Suanne: Coordinate general stakeholders, set meeting with legal/gov; registry party meeting; move to ZH; to see what tools they have, any opportunities and speciality from general stakeholders
+- Suzanne: Coordinate general stakeholders, set meeting with legal/gov; registry party meeting; move to ZH; to see what tools they have, any opportunities and speciality from general stakeholders

 - Maribeth: Prepare for tomorrow’s engagement session (300 join tomorrow, and next 27 sessions); PI Planning move to ZH; Wills users have monthly session